 I suggest completing two applications:

-1. First application would be for the use of Dimmsdale OB-GYN Medical Group leaving “INC” off (since this is acceptable with a fictitious name).
+- The first application would be for the use of Dimmsdale OB-GYN Medical Group leaving “INC” off (since this is acceptable with a fictitious name).

-2. The second application would be for Dimmsdale OB-GYN.
+- The second application would be for Dimmsdale OB-GYN.

 If there are deficiencies in your applications and fictitious names, you would be notified by correspondence and email (if you provided it) at the time the Medical Board reviews the application.

-Luckily, you can see your issued permit appear online in real time.
+Luckily, you can see your issued permit appear online in real-time.
 This means you can follow up regularly online at the link below:

 Once the permit appears there you may start using the name.
 The wall certificate will follow 4-6 weeks after the issue date.